Mathematical Methods for the Physical Sciences

 Groups and Symmetries of Molecules.
 Group theory is a powerful mathematical theory used in physics and chemistry, in particular quantum mechanics, crystallography and spectroscopy.
 Students will learn the mathematical definition of a group, basics of the theory of finite groups and point groups and their applications.

-These mathematical topics will be related to specific problems in various areas of physics and physical science such as fluid dynamics, electricity and magnetism, quantum mechanics, thermodynamics, biophysics, and mechanics.
 For students interested in continuing their education at a graduate level, the course presents some mathematical techniques that certain graduate programs in physics, chemistry and engineering use.

 The course emphasizes general ideas, not just mastering various techniques or methods.
 The underlying theme behind most course topics (Fourier Transform, Groups and Symmetries and Series Solutions) is that it might be easier to solve a certain problem by translating it to a different set up, solve it there and then translate the solution back into the original setting.
 This general principle of problem solving is often used in various fields and will be a useful concept for the students to acquire.